 connection of circumcision with the law had become the most entrenched false

-doctrine of Israel.
-God never gave Israel the law as a means of justification,
+doctrine in Israel.
+God didn't give Israel the law as a means of justification,

 anymore than Abraham was justified through circumcision.
-God justified Abraham
+Rather, God justified Abraham

 when he heard and obeyed the voice of God.
-Put concisely, circumcision evolved
+Put concisely, circumcision became a

 find favor with God as a matter of faith in His perfect sacrifice.